cdeil/multinorm/docs/theory.rst

 Conditional distribution
 ------------------------

-The conditional distribution can be obtained with the :meth:`~MultiNorm.conditional` method.
+The conditional distribution can be obtained with the `MultiNorm.conditional` method.

 The `conditional distribution`_ is given by the "slice" in the :math:`N`-dimensional distribution when fixing some of the parameters.